zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/RTM-UFF_05_en-US_HOLOGRAPHIC_GRAVITY.md

 ### 1.1 The Discovery

 The RTM Unified Field Framework provides a concrete realization of the holographic principle.
 The alpha-field in the bulk AdS space maps directly to gauge coupling running on the boundary CFT.
-This is not metaphor — it is mathematical equivalence.
+This is not metaphor, it is mathematical equivalence.

 Key insight: **The topological structure of the vacuum (alpha) is the holographic degree of freedom that encodes bulk physics on lower-dimensional boundaries.**